Ditectrev/Microsoft-SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals-Practice-Tests-Exams-QA/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### You can access the insider risk management solution from the Microsoft 365 compliance center.
+### You can access the insider risk management solution from the Microsoft 365 Compliance Center.

 - [x] Yes.
 - [ ] No.